 A supplementary private Soundcloud playlist complements each week's module for learning on the go.

-Topic sharing will happen in a private SLACK group that respects your data.
-A weekly email will sent to keep you up to speed.
+Topic sharing will happen in a private ONLINE group that respects your data.
+A weekly email will be sent to keep you up to speed.

 At the end of the course, you can APPLY THE COURSE LEARNING, EARTH CHARTER VALUES for your situation, and receive written feedback from the course instructors.